 Solar batteries serve as the "energy reservoir" of residential photovoltaic systems.
 They not only address the intermittent nature of solar power generation but also unlock multiple practical values:

-Energy independence: Reduce reliance on the power grid and ensure continuous power supply during power outages or grid failures.
+Energy independence: Reduce reliance on the power grid and ensure a continuous power supply during power outages or grid failures.

 Cost savings: Store excess solar energy generated during the day for nighttime use, avoid peak-time electricity rates, and maximize the utilization of self-generated power.